tkrabel/edaviz/docs/README.md

-Please visit [edaviz.com](https://edaviz.com) for information on our docs
+Please visit [edaviz.com](https://edaviz.com) for information on our docs.